PranavPatil7/Scientific-Trail-Data-Analysis/README.md

       A01 1
       C23 1
   ```
 - Find the 10 most common Sponsors that are not pharmaceutical companies, along with the number of clinical trials they have sponsored.
-For a basic implementation, we can assume that the Parent Company column contains all possible pharmaceutical companies.
+For a basic implementation, I can assume that the Parent Company column contains all possible pharmaceutical companies.
 - Plot number of completed studies each month in a given year.